Arup3201/techlearn/Python/Flask/Flask_Notes.md

 2. Registration using Flask and HTML `002-Flask-Register`
 3. Database connection `003-Flask-Database`
 4. Login Authentication `004-Flask-Authentication`
+5. Login and Register using SQLAlchemy
+6. Blueprints

 ## First application using Flask